BurntFrost/finance-factors/next-dashboard/DATA_SOURCE_FEATURE.md

 - Automatic retry with exponential backoff
 - Fallback to cached data when available
 - User-friendly error messages with retry options
-- Graceful degradation to sample data
+- Graceful degradation to historical data

 ## 📱 Responsive Design